Fitness Test Rules for Cars, Bikes, and Commercial Vehicles

 Team Mariinox

 Vehicle fitness tests play a crucial role in ensuring road safety, controlling pollution, and keeping unfit vehicles off Indian roads.
-Yet, many vehicle owners are unclear about when fitness tests are required, which vehicles must undergo them, and What are the consequences if a vehicle does not pass.
+Yet, many vehicle owners are unclear about when vehicle fitness tests are required, which vehicles must undergo them, and What are the consequences if a vehicle does not pass.

 A vehicle fitness test is an official inspection conducted to confirm that a vehicle is safe, roadworthy, and compliant with emission and structural standards set by transport authorities.